 Last weekend saw the 2019 London Coffee Festival return to the Old Truman Brewer.
 As usual, I was there, for my seventh festival, although this year, due to other commitments, I limited my attendance to just two days, rather than my usual three or all four.
 Although that meant I didn’t see as much as in previous years, I found that I was more focused on what I wanted to see and a lot less knackered as a result!
 I was quite fortune to be able to attend at all, since it was my only free weekend in the country for about 2½ months.
 The previous weekend I’d arrived back from a month in China, while the following weekend, I flew to New Orleans to start a five-week trip in the USA.

 With that in mind, let me present my festival round-up.
 As in previous years, this is the first in a series of posts on this year’s festival, and is a general round-up, including what differed from last year, what I made of the festival, finishing up with the pluses and minuses.
-Each subsequent post, to be published over the coming weeks, will cover different aspects of the festival, including the coffee itself, coffee kit, coffee experiences and reusable cups. .
+Each subsequent post, to be published over the coming weeks, will cover different aspects of the festival, including the coffee itself, coffee kit and my coffee experiences.

 So, on with the round-up.
 You can see what I found after the gallery.